Faisal-FS/Drink-Suggester/README.md

 # Drink Suggester

-This project is a reference code made for the video MVP | Model View Presenter with Repository Pattern.
+This project is a reference code made for the video MVVM | Model View View-Model.

 ### Tutorial
-Checkout the explanation here: https://youtu.be/x8dXXFBfHCk
+Checkout the explanation here:

 ## Getting Started